Scorched earth: The climate impact of conflict | DW | 28.05.2021

 Yet if the US military was a nation, it would be one of the top 50 largest greenhouse gas emitters in the world, putting it above Sweden or Denmark, says Crawford in her paper on "Pentagon Fuel Use, Climate Change, and the Costs of War."

-Her research is one of a growing body of work that has recently revealed the outsized carbon emissions of the global military.
+Her research is one of a growing body of work that has recently revealed the outsized carbon emissions of the global military system.

 One breakout 2019 study by Lancaster and Durham University researchers shows that the US military, the world's largest war machine, is itself the single biggest institutional consumer of hydrocarbons on the planet.